simpleweb/romulus-cli/docs/commands.md

 export default reducer;
 ```

-The actions come with a constant, action creator and type expected from the
+The actions come with a constant, action creator and a type expected from the
 action creator.

 ```js